-Parents everywhere want the best for their children, and getting a college degree is often seen as a key to success.
-But with college costs rising, it’s becoming harder for families to manage these expenses without taking on debt.
+Parents want to give their kids the best start in life, and a college degree is often seen as a stepping stone to success.
+But with tuition costs climbing, it’s harder for families to handle these expenses without borrowing money.

 There are two main types of parent student loans: